Landscaping contractors in

 Licensing Requirements

-New Jersey requires Home Improvement Contractor license for projects over $500.
-Must pass written exam covering business practices and regulations.
-License renewal required every 2 years.
-Pesticide applicator license required for chemical applications through NJ Department of Environmental Protection.
+New Jersey requires Home Improvement Contractor (HIC) registration through Department of Consumer Affairs for projects over $500.
+Must pass written exam, provide proof of insurance, and post surety bond.
+Pesticide applicator license required through NJ Department of Environmental Protection if applying chemicals.
+HIC registration renewed annually.

 Permit Requirements